Chapter 3: Understanding the Use of Connected Objects

 Along with these 3 components, IoT systems are made up of actuators and sensors which form the core infrastructure of an IoT framework to ensure its accuracy.
 They enable interactions and communication between the physical and digital world.

 Actuators are devices used to manipulate the physical environment, such as controlling the temperature valves in your smart home, and sensors collect data from the environment or object being monitored, such as your smart home.
 For example, a sensor might recognize the temperature rising quickly in your house, detecting the heat of a fire.
 The sensor then sends this data to the control center which is where the actuator comes into play turning on the sprinklers in your house to put out the fire.
 Below you can see a detailed diagram describing the roles of actuators and sensors using this example.

-IoT projects certainly have really interesting concepts for connecting physical objects to the digital world.
+IoT projects certainly have some really cool concepts for connecting physical objects to the digital world.
 Let’s take a look at some of the benefits of using this advanced technology.

 Now that you know the advantages and disadvantages of IoT devices and the composition of IoT systems (actuators and sensors), we will move on to how IoT protocols are responsible for sending information and updates from a device at a central location.
 Below we mention the most commonly used protocols for IoT projects.